pascal-canuel/hacdias.com/content/tutorials/how-to-create-a-node-js-command-line-application.markdown

----
+{
-type: post
+  "author": "Henrique Dias",
-author:         "Henrique Dias"
+  "categories": [
-title:          "How to create a Node.js command-line application"
+    "Tutorials"
-date: 2015-03-31 18:55:49+00:00
+  ],
-description:    "Node.js is one of the trends in the programming world.
-Let's learn how to create node.js command-line applications."
+  "color": "#403c32",
-image:     "nodejscli"
+  "date": "2015-03-31T18:55:49",
-color: "#403c32"
+  "description": "Node.js is one of the trends in the programming world.
+Let's learn how to create node.js command-line applications.", "image": "nodejscli",
-categories:
+  "tags": [
-- Tutorials
+    "JavaScript",
-tags:
+    "Node.js",
-- JavaScript
+    "Tutorial"
-- Node.js
+  ],
-- Tutorial
+  "title": "How to create a Node.js command-line application", "type": "post"
----
+}

 Nowadays, **[node.js](https://nodejs.org/)** is one of the technologies which is always talked about when the subject is related with real-time applications or even [CLI ](http://en.wikipedia.org/wiki/Command-line_interface)(Command-line interface) apps.